Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators: Introduction

-Since these advantages rely on good localization properties of Wannier functions, several works have been dedicated to the rigorous proof of the existence of an exponentially localized Wannier basis in periodic (time-reversal symmetric) insulators.
+Since these advantages rely on good decay properties of Wannier functions, several works have been dedicated to the rigorous proof of the existence of an exponentially localized Wannier basis in periodic (time-reversal symmetric) insulators.
 These research efforts started with the pioneering work of Kohn and de Cloizeaux \cite{Kohn59, Cloizeaux1964, Cloizeaux1964a}, continued with the work of Nenciu and Helffer-Sj\"ostrand \cite{Nenciu1983, Nenciu1991, HeSj89}, till the modern bundle-theoretic methods \cite{BrouderPanati2007, Panati2007}.
 More recently, the emphasis has shifted from abstract to \emph{algorithmic} proofs of existence \cite{FiMoPa_2, CoHeNe2015,CorneanMonaco17,CorneanMonacoTeufel17,CorneanMonacoMoscolari2019}, which allow a direct numerical implementation \cite{CaLePaSt2016}.
-Neglecting the linear independence condition, the related concept of \emph{Parseval frame} has also been investigated \cite{Kuchment2016,CorneanMonacoMoscolari2019}.
+Neglecting the linear independence condition, the related concept of \emph{Parseval frame} has also been investigated \cite{Kuchment2009,AucklyKuchment,CorneanMonacoMoscolari2019}.

 When the Hamiltonian breaks time-reversal symmetry (TRS), as \eg in Chern insulators and Quantum Hall systems, the existence issue becomes more involved and interesting.
 A \emph{Localization-Topology Correspondence}, also dubbed \emph{Localization Dichotomy}, has been noticed and proved in \cite{MonacoPanatiPisanteTeufel2018}.
-There the authors proved that in a gapped $\Gamma$-periodic insulator in dimension $d \leq 3$, a Wannier basis $ w =\set{w_{\ga, a}}_{\ga \in \Gamma, 1 \leq a \leq m}$ which is well-localized, in the sense that there exists $M_{*}<\infty$ such that
+There the authors proved that in a gapped $\Gamma$-periodic insulator in dimension $d \leq 3$, with $\Gamma \simeq \Z^d$ a Bravais lattice, a Wannier basis $ w =\set{w_{\ga, a}}_{\ga \in \Gamma, 1 \leq a \leq m}$ which is well-localized, in the sense that there exists $M_{*}<\infty$ such that

-exists if and only if the Bloch bundle associated to the Fermi projection $P$ is Chern trivial.
+exists if and only if the Bloch bundle associated with the Fermi projection $P$ is Chern trivial.
 In $d=2$, the latter condition is equivalent to the vanishing of the (first) \emph{Chern number}, defined by

 where $\T^2_* = \R^2/\Gamma^*$ is the $2$-dimensional Brillouin torus, and $ \U\sub{BF} \, P \, \U\sub{BF}^{-1}= \int^{\oplus}_{\T^2_*} P(\kk) \, d\kk$ is the Bloch-Floquet-Zak decomposition of $P$, see \eg \cite{Kuchment2016} or \cite{MonacoPanati2015}.
 For $d=3$ the Chern triviality corresponds to the vanishing of three \virg{first Chern numbers} defined, for $i \neq j \in \set{1,2,3}$, by \footnote{The vanishing of the numbers below expresses the vanishing of the \emph{first Chern class} $c_1(P)$ as an element of the cohomology space $H^1(\T^3_*, \R)$, which also implies the vanishing of the \emph{integer} first Chern class in $H^1(\T^3_*, \Z)$, see \cite{Panati2007}. }\